nurbaeth/guess-the-number/README.md

 ```

 ## Contributing
-Feel free to submit issues or pull requests to improve the game!
+Feel freee to submit issues or pull requests to improve the game!

 ## License
 This project is licensed under the MIT License.